thesassway/thesassway.com/source/advanced/inverse-trigonometric-functions-with-sass.html.markdown

 Now don't freak out on me.
 Let's deconstruct this: =$z$= is the value of the sine of the =$\alpha$= angle we want to get.
 The entire sum is the radian value of =$\alpha$=. =$z$= should be a value in the =$[-1, 1]$= interval, while the sum is going to be in the =$[-\pi/2, \pi/2]$= interval.

-Every term - including the first one, which you can also write as =$(1)*z$= - is made up out of two parts: the first one is the part inside the paranthesis and the second one is the part outside the paranthesis.
+Every term - including the first one, which you can also write as =$(1) \cdot z$= - is made up out of two parts: the first one is the part inside the paranthesis and the second one is the part outside the paranthesis.

 For every =$i$=-th term but the first one, the first part is the first part of the previous term multiplied with =$(2i - 1)/(2i)$=.
 The numerator of the second part is =$z$= raised to the power =$2i + 1$=, while the denominator is =$2i + 1$=.